Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 The Groundbreaking Study

 The study that opened the floodgates was this systematic review: Isometric Training and Long-Term Adaptations: Effects of Muscle Length, Intensity, and Intent.
-It showed that training at long muscle lengths could double or even triple muscle growth.
+It showed that challenging our muscles at long muscle lengths could double or even triple muscle growth.

 Diagram showing the muscle-building results of a stretch-mediated hypertrophy study.